kbab6aoo/resume/readme.md

 ###### Overview
 The purpose of the role was to provide DevOps related technology services to the Maersk Group IT Services
 ###### Business Delivery:
--	Automate processes to ensure the environments are consistent, scalable and fast deployment can be acheived
+-	Automate processes to ensure the environments are consistent, scalable and fast deployment can be achieved
 -	Deliver document release notes, user guides, deployment plans
 -	Assist developers and stake holders to solve incidents related to architecture
 -	Work with various teams in gathering business requirements for application migration needs
--	Liase with business managers to ensure that business requirements, scope and timelines are achievable
+-	Liaise with business managers to ensure that business requirements, scope and time-lines are achievable
 -	Test, debug and troubleshoot platform application level problems
--	Perform "root cause" analysis of incidents, and provide immediate workaround for critcal problems if possible
+-	Perform "root cause" analysis of incidents, and provide immediate workaround for critical problems if possible
--	Act as an escaltion point for support issues/questions from stake holders
+-	Act as an escalation point for support issues/questions from stake holders

 ###### Technology Stack:
 -	Cloud